 We are Australia’s national environment group.
-We are over 450,000 people who speak out, show up and act for a more beautiful tomorrow – a world where forests, rivers, people and wildlife thrive.
+We are more than half a million people who speak out, show up and act for a more beautiful tomorrow – a world where forests, rivers, people and wildlife thrive.

 A handful of people formed the Australian Conservation Foundation 50 years ago when oil drilling and mining first threatened the Great Barrier Reef.
 Since then, the ACF community has protected the places Australians love – like the reef, the Kimberley, the Daintree, Kakadu and Fraser Island.
 Today, we continue to protect the reef as well as our Great Dividing Range, our rivers, forests and the beautiful north.

-We are 450,000 people who care.
+We are more than half a million people who care.
 We are advocates, friends, explorers and leaders.
 We come from communities right across the country.
 We are people who love a beach, a critter, a solar panel, a mountain range and a patch of bush.

 People power our campaigns, and always have.
 People like the scientists who realised the consequences of limestone mining on the reef.
 The poets who spoke out for our forests.
 The builders who refused to wreck urban green spaces.
 The farmers who love the land.
 The Traditional Owners who protect their country from uranium mining and toxic pollution, and the communities who stand beside them.
 The volunteers who make banners, write letters and run events, over decades.